 - Allow the almonds to cool for at least one hour before serving, then store them in the fridge for up to 7 days.

-- Storing these nuts in the fridge as opposed to the pantry gives them a particularly crunchy and satisfying texture.
+- Storing these caramelized almonds in the fridge as opposed to the pantry gives them a particularly crunchy and satisfying texture.